 The Ulrich Museum of Art is governed by its parent organization, Wichita State University.
 The museum director reports to the Provost.

-Museum direction is also guided by the Ulrich Advisory Board, composed of no more than 25 university and community leaders.
-The Advisory Board reports to the WSU Foundation, which holds legal title to the museum's art collection, and it is empowered by Wichita State University to serve as the museum's de facto governing body.
+The Museum is supported by the Ulrich Advisory Board, composed of no more than 25 university and community leaders.
+The Advisory Board reports to the WSU Foundation, which holds legal title to the museum's art collection.
 The long-term purposes and policies of the museum are subject to review by the Kansas Board of Regents.

 The Ulrich benefits from a second support group.
 The Ulrich Museum Alliance, an association of no more than 18 individuals, supports the museum by providing active volunteers who are committed to:

 - building audience for and participation at Ulrich functions;

 Artworks shown on this website are copyrighted by the artists unless otherwise noted, and they may not be reproduced without permission of the copyright holder.

 For information on obtaining reproduction permission for images in the Ulrich Museum's collection and on this website, please contact the Ulrich (316) 978-3664 or email email@example.com.